The Silver Laced Wyandotte is an American treasure.

 Overall the Silver Laced Wyandotte is a solid and sensible choice for family farms and backyards.

-They produces plenty of eggs, are low maintenance and can forage for themselves!
+They produce plenty of eggs, are low maintenance and can forage for themselves!

-Wyandottes have long been a favorite bird in the northern US states because it is so cold hardy.
+Wyandottes have long been a favorite bird in the northern US states because they are so cold hardy.

 Their rose comb and dense feathering keep them toasty warm during our long and sometimes brutal winters.